Million-Dollar Businesses That Turned Down ‘Shark Tank’ Deals

 ABC’s “Shark Tank” tries to match up budding entrepreneurs presenting their golden ideas to a panel of business-savvy powerhouses, dubbed the sharks.
 The goal is to get at least one of these sharks to fund them, while the sharks’ aim is to find a good investment and own a piece of the business.
 However, in these high-stakes matchups, not every deal ends up going through.

-Despite the lack of shark funding, the Radkes have continued to expand their ability to “solve everyone’s dessert cravings” with more than 55 locations currently in the U.S.
+Despite the lack of shark funding, the Radkes have continued to expand their ability to “solve everyone’s dessert cravings” with more than 70 locations across the U.S. and Canada.

 CoatChex, the brainchild of Derek Pacque, is a ticketless coat check system that Pacque pitched in Season 4.
-Mark Cuban was impressed enough by CoatChex to offer $200,000, along with a 33 percent equity stake in the company, which Pacque ultimately declined.
+Mark Cuban was impressed enough by CoatChex to offer $200,000, along with a 33% equity stake in the company, which Pacque ultimately declined.

 Pacque found success even without the funding, and his CoatChex system has since been used at major events like the Super Bowl, New York Fashion Week and Mercedes-Benz Fashion Week, according to Business Insider.

 Now going by Chexology, services include things like bag checking and transportation rentals and brings in between $1 and $10 million annually.
-It also counts American Express, Nike, Barclays Center, House of Blues, Live Nation and Museum of Modern Art among its clients.
+It also counts American Express, Nike, Barclays Center, Chase and Delta Airlines among its clients.

 Coffee Meets Bagel

 Sisters Arum, Dawoon and Soo Kang, who founded dating network Coffee Meets Bagel, appeared on season six of “Shark Tank” and requested $500,000 for a 5% equity stake.
 Cuban offered $30 million to buy the whole company outright — the biggest offer in the show’s history at the time.
 The Kang sisters were not looking to part with the business, and they declined.